EricStratton/LocalBusinessLookup.Solution/README.md

 ## Local Business API & Client -- Repository containing both a .NET Web API and corresponding .NET MVC serving as the Client

-### _Webpage to manage local businesses.
-At this time program is designed to operate for local shops and local restaurants.
-API is accessible through Client-side program or alternatively through SwaggerUI_
+### _Webpage to manage local businesses including local shops and local restaurants.
+API is accessible through Client-side program or alternatively through the SwaggerUI_

 ### _Created by: Eric Stratton_